pravega/pravega-samples/README.md

 ```

 The above command should generate the required `jar` files into your local Maven repository.
-For more information, please visit [Pravega](https://github.com/pravega/pravega).

 > Hint: If you use a different version of Pravega, please check the `pravegaVersion` property
 in `gradle.properties` file.

+For more information, please visit [Pravega](https://github.com/pravega/pravega).

-## Flink Connector Build Instructions
+## Flink Connector Build Instructions (Optional)

-To execute Flink connector examples, follow the below steps to build and publish artifacts from
+To build the Flink connector from source, follow the below steps to build and publish artifacts from
 source to local Maven repository:

 ```